harness/developer-hub/docs/continuous-delivery/get-started/service-licensing-for-cd.md

 ### Where do I see my Active Service total?

-Go to **Account Settings** > **Subscriptions** or enter the following URL using your Harness account ID for `ACCOUNT_ID`:
+Go to **Account Settings** > **Subscriptions** or enter the following URL using your Harness account ID for `ACCOUNT_ID`.

-// this needs to be updated with the breakdown details, and total license consumption details.
+#### Key things to understand

-// The total number of service licenses consumed by all the total active services over the last 30 day period.
+- Under License Usage, the Service License tile is the total number of service licenses consumed by all the total active services over the last 30 day period.
-// The breakdown of all activ4 services in the system.
+- The Active Service Graph shows the breakdown of active services consumed over the last 30 days.
+- The Usage Breakdown Table shows the type of services consumed over the last 30 days based on the Active Service Graph

 ### What are Service Instances?